 Messer’s Tall & Short, Faiz Bazar, New Delhi-110002

 Punjab National Bank, Daryaganj, New Delhi-110002

-Let us start with the pass book balance and arrive at the balance as per cash book.
+Let us start with the passbook balance and arrive at the balance as per the cash book.

-Step: 1 Compare the debit side of cash book with the deposits column of pass book:-
+Step: 1 Compare the debit side of the cash book with the deposits column of the passbook:-

-Further, there are two items which appear on the withdrawal side of the pass book i.e. they have been deducted from the bank balance but not on the credit side of the cash book, so these items should be added in order to reconcile the balance:-
+Further, there are two items that appear on the withdrawal side of the pass book i.e. they have been deducted from the bank balance but not on the credit side of the cash book, so these items should be added in order to reconcile the balance:

 Some of the errors include commission of entry, wrong recording of amount, recording of entry on the wrong side of the book, wrong totalling of the account or wrong balancing of the book and recording of transactions of other party.